WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Experimental Results

-Comparing the models from the same provider, we generally observe that the `bigger' or 'more expressive' model show a higher success rate and better robustness when navigation is not a part for the instruction.
+Comparing the models from the same provider, we generally observe that the `bigger' or 'more expressive' model show a higher success rate than its `smaller' or `less expressive' counterparts when navigation is not a part for the instruction.
 This could potentially be due to the stronger reasoning and planning capabilities.
+For instance, Claude-Haiku-4.5 fails 16 more tasks compared to Claude-Sonnet-4.5.
+The same applies to the models from Google, with Gemini-2.5-Pro performing better than Gemini-2.5-Flash.
+GPT's models are the only ones with similar performance~(1 more successful task for GPT-5.1).

-For instance, the Anthropic model Claude-Haiku-4.5 shows a drop in success rate of 7.5\%~(15 instances), whereas its more capable counterpart Claude-Sonnet-4.5 drops only by 1.0\%.
-This is also true for the Google models.
-Gemini-2.5-Flash shows a drop of 11.5\%~(23 instances), when compared to 3.0\%~(Gemini-2.5-Pro) and 6.5\%~(Gemini-3-Pro).
-The anomaly to this is GPT-5-Mini, which is slightly better for \wonavE compared to GPT-5.1~(43.5\% vs 43\% success rate).
-These overall trends show that models indeed perform better on average, when provided with the navigation needed to execute the task.
+Overall trends show that models perform better on average, when provided with the navigation needed to execute the task.

 To further understand if navigational information in the prompt improves model performance, we present another instance-level analysis in \Cref{tab:with_and_wo_nav_performance}, detailing instances where models succeed with and without navigational information, succeed only with or only without it, or fail in both cases.
 The results again reinforce that models generally benefit from explicit navigation details.
 Gemini-3-Pro-Preview is the most consistent and capable model across the two variants.
-It solves 138 out of the 200 instances regardless of whether navigation is included in its prompt, while failing in both variants only 19 times.
-Gemma-3-27b fails in both variants on 131 instances, while succeeding in both on just 25 instances.
+It solves 147 out of the 200 instances regardless of whether navigation is included in its prompt, while failing in both variants only 13 times.
+Gemma-3-27b fails in both variants on 133 instances, while succeeding in both on just 23 instances.

 The results also reveal that when a model succeeds on only one variant, it is almost always the \withnavE variant.
-For example, there is a wide gap in the performance when comparing instances that were only solved in \withnavE and \wonavE: 42 vs 19 instances for Gemini-2.5-Flash and 38 vs 23 instances for GPT-5.1.
-Claude-Sonnet-4.5's difference is the smallest as it solves 32 instances exclusively in \withnavE and 30 in \wonavE suggesting better exploratory capabilities compared to other models.
+For example, there is a wide gap in the performance when comparing instances that were only solved in \withnavE and \wonavE: 38 vs 17 instances for Gemini-2.5-Flash and 44 vs 24 instances for GPT-5.1.
+Claude-Sonnet-4.5 alone solves more tasks only for \wonavE variant~(32 tasks) than only for \withnavE variant~(27 tasks).